lupyuen/bl602_expander/README.md

 What happens when we try to support 23 GPIOs on PineDio Stack BL604?
 Yep the GPIO Names will look really messy on NuttX.

-All 23 GPIOs on PineDio Stack #BL604 are wired up!
+All 23 GPIOs on PineDio Stack BL604 are wired up.
 Let's simplify NuttX and name the GPIOs as "/dev/gpio0" to "/dev/gpio22".

 -   [PineDio Stack GPIO Assignment](https://lupyuen.github.io/articles/pinedio2#appendix-gpio-assignment)